cchaglund/visreg-test/README.md

 # Web interface

-New in v4.0.0, `visreg-test` now has a web interface for assessing diffs and viewing snapshots.
+New in v4.0.0, `visreg-test` now has a web interface with full feature-parity of the CLI and much more.

-This is especially useful if you're running tests in a CI/CD pipeline, as it allows you to view the snapshots and diffs by visiting a URL.

 To start the web interface, run: